Faculty Summer Institute

 Meaningful relationships have always been central to the Blair experience, and fostering connections among students and faculty members remains among Blair’s highest priorities.
 We place an equally high value on teachers honing their art and craft, exposing them to new pedagogies and encouraging them to incorporate into their “toolboxes” approaches that meaningfully impact students and lead to lasting learning.
 That’s why the annual Summer Faculty Institute emphasizes different methods and gives teachers dedicated and protected time to experiment with them when school is not in session.

 Unique Annual Focus

 Each winter, administrators determine the focus for the coming summer and encourage faculty members to engage with colleagues in on-campus collaborative work.
-With the opening of the Chiang Center for Innovation and Collaboration, project-based learning took center stage in 2017.
-The following summer, Institute attendees from Blair’s science and history departments delved into elements of their core curriculum.
+With the opening of the Chiang Center, project-based learning took center stage in 2017.
+Since then, science, history, English, language, fine arts and math teachers have delved into elements of their departments’ core curriculum during Institute sessions.
 Programming continues to reflect the needs and interests of faculty members to help them create outstanding learning opportunities for students and become the best teachers they can be.